History of African Philosophy

 - Later period 1980s – 1990s

-Because there are credible objections among African philosophers with regards to the inclusion of it in the historical chart of African philosophy, the Egyptian question will be ignored for now.
-The main objection is that even if the philosophers of stolen legacy were able to prove a connection between Greece and Egypt, they could not prove in concrete terms that Egyptians were dark complexioned Africans or that dark complexioned Africans were Egyptians.
-It is understandable the frustration and desperation that motivated such ambitious effort in the ugly colonial era which was captured above, but any reasonable person, judging by the responses of time and events in the last few decades knows it was high time Africans abandoned that unproven legacy and let go of that, now helpless propaganda.
-If however, some would want to retain it as part of African philosophy, it would carefully fall within the pre-literate or the pre-systematic era.
+Because there are credible objections among African philosophers with regards to the inclusion of it in the historical chart of African philosophy, the Egyptian question (the idea that the creators of ancient Egyptian civilization were high-melanated Africans from the south of the Sahara) will be included as part of the controversies in the pre-systematic epoch.
+The main objection is that even if the philosophers of stolen legacy were able to prove a connection between Greece and Egypt, they could not prove in concrete terms that Egyptians who created the philosophy stolen by the Greeks were high-melanated Africans or that high-melanated Africans were Egyptians.
+It is understandable the frustration and desperation that motivated such ambitious effort in the ugly colonial era which was captured above, but any reasonable person, judging by the responses of time and events in the last few decades knew it was high time Africans abandoned that unproven legacy and let go of that, now helpless propaganda.
+If, however, some would want to retain it as part of African philosophy, it would carefully fall within the pre-systematic era.

-In this essay, discussion will focus on the history of systematic or literate African philosophy touching prominently on the criteria, schools, movements and periods in African philosophy.
+In this essay, the discussion will focus on the history of systematic African philosophy touching prominently on the criteria, schools, movements and periods in African philosophy.
 As much as the philosophers of a given era may disagree, they are inevitably united by the problem of their epoch.
 That is to say, it is orthodoxy that each epoch is defined by a common focus or problem.
 Therefore, the approach of the study of the history of philosophy can be done either through personality periscope or through the periods, but whichever approach one chooses, he unavoidably runs into the person who had chosen the other.
 This is a sign of unity of focus.
 Thus philosophers are those who seek to solve the problem of their time.
-In this presentation, the study of the history of African philosophy will be approached principally through the periods, schools, movements and the personalities will be discussed within these purviews.
+In this presentation, the study of the history of African philosophy will be approached from the perspectives of criteria, periods, schools, and movements.
+The personalities will be discussed within these purviews.

-To start with, more than three decades debate on the status of philosophy ended with the affirmation that African philosophy exists.
+To start with, more than three decades of debate on the status of philosophy ended with the affirmation that African philosophy exists.
 But what is it that makes a philosophy African?
 Answers to this question polarized actors into two main groups, namely the Traditionalists and Universalists.
 Whereas the Traditionalists aver that the studies of the philosophical elements in world-view of the people constitute African philosophy, the Universalists insist that it has to be a body of analytic and critical reflections of individual African philosophers.
-Further probing of the question was done during the debate by the end of which the question of what makes a philosophy “African” produced two contrasting criteria.
+Further probing of the issue was done during the debate by the end of which the question of what makes a philosophy “African” produced two contrasting criteria.
 First, as a racial criterion; a philosophy would be African if it is produced by Africans.
 This is the view held by people like Paulin Hountondji, Odera Oruka (in part), and early Peter Bodunrin, derived from the two constituting terms—“African” and “philosophy”.
 African philosophy following this criterion is the philosophy done by Africans.
-This has been criticized as pejorative, incorrect and exclusivist.
+This has been criticized as inadequate, incorrect and exclusivist.
 Second, as a tradition criterion; a philosophy is “African” if it designates a non-racial-bound philosophy tradition where the predicate “African” is treated as a solidarity term of no racial import and where the approach derives inspiration from African cultural background or system of thought.
 It does not matter whether the issues addressed are African or that the philosophy is done by an African insofar as it has universal applicability and emerged from the purview of African system of thought.
 African philosophy would then be that rigorous discourse of African issues or any issues whatsoever from the critical eye of African system of thought.
 Actors like Odera Oruka (in part), Meinrad Hebga, C. S. Momoh, Udo Etuk, Joseph Omoregbe, the later Peter Bodunrin, Jonathan Chimakonam can be grouped here.
 This criterion has also been criticized as courting uncritical elements of the past when it makes reference to the controversial idea of African logic tradition.
 Further discussion on this is well beyond the scope of this essay.
-What is however common in the two criteria is that African philosophy is a critical discourse on issues that may or may not affect Africa by African philosophers—the purview of this discourse remains unsettled.
+What is, however, common in the two criteria is that African philosophy is a critical discourse on issues that may or may not affect Africa by African philosophers—the purview of this discourse remains unsettled.
+Recently, the issue of language has come to the fore as crucial in the determination of the Africanness of a philosophy.
+Inspired by the works of Euphrase Kezilahabi (1985), Ngugi wa Thiong’o (1986), AGA Bello (1987), Francis Ogunmodede (1998), to name just a few, the ‘language challenge’ is now taken as an important element in the affirmation of African philosophy.
+Advocates ask, should authentic African philosophy be done in African languages or in a foreign language with wider reach?
+Godfrey Tangwa (2017), Chukwueloka Uduagwu (2022) and Enyimba Maduka (2022) are some contemporary Africans who investigate this question.
+Alena Rettova (2007) represents non-African philosophers who engage the question.

-This method speaks to the idea of mutuality, the type found in the classic expression of ubuntu: “a person is a person through other person” or that which is credited to John Mbiti, “ I am because we are, since we are, therefore I am”.
-Those who employ this method wish to demonstrate the idea of mutual interdependence of variables.
-You find this most prominent in the works of researchers working in ubuntu and communalism.
-Some of the thinkers who employ this method include; Ifeanyi Menkiti, Mogobe Ramose, Kwame Gyekye, Thaddeus Metz, Fainos Mangena, Leonhard Praeg, Bernard Matolino, Michael Eze, and so forth.
+This method speaks to the idea of mutuality, together or harmony, the type found in the classic expression of ubuntu: “a person is a person through other persons” or that, which is credited to John Mbiti, “ I am because we are, since we are, therefore I am”.
+Those who employ this method wish to demonstrate the idea of mutual interdependence of variables or the relational analysis of variables.
+You find this most prominent in the works of researchers working in the areas of ubuntu, personhood and communalism.
+Some of the scholars who employ this method include; Ifeanyi Menkiti, Mogobe Ramose, Kwame Gyekye, Thaddeus Metz, Fainos Mangena, Leonhard Praeg, Bernard Matolino, Michael Eze, Olajumoke Akiode, Rianna Oelofsen, and so forth.

-This method was propounded by Innocent Asouzu and it harps on the idea of missing link.
-No variable is useless.
-The system of reality is like a network in which each variable has an important role to play i.e. it complements and is in return complemented because no variable is self sufficient.
+This method was propounded by Innocent Asouzu, and it emphasizes the idea of missing link.
+In it, no variable is useless.
+The system of reality is like a network in which each variable has an important role to play i.e. it complements and is, in return, complemented because no variable is self-sufficient.
+Each variable is then seen as a ‘missing link’ of reality to other variables.
+Here, method is viewed as a disposition or a bridge-building mechanism.
+As a disposition, it says a lot about the orientation of the philosopher who employs it.
+The method of complementary reflection seeks to bring together seemingly opposed variables into a functional unity.
 Other scholars whose works have followed this method include Mesembe Edet, Ada Agada, Jonathan Chimakonam and a host of others.

 This is a formal procedure for assessing the relationships of opposed variables in which thoughts are shuffled through disjunctive and conjunctive modes to constantly recreate fresh thesis and anti-thesis each time at a higher level of discourse without the expectation of the synthesis.
-It is an encounter between philosophers of rival schools of thought and between different philosophical traditions or cultures in which one party called nwa-nsa (the defender or proponent) holds up a position and another party called nwa-nju (the doubter or opponent) doubts or questions the accuracy of the position.
+The three principal features of this method are relationality, the idea that variables necessarily interrelate; contextuality, the idea that the relationship of variables is informed and shaped by contexts; complementarity, the idea that seemingly opposed variables can complement rather than contradict.
+It is an encounter between philosophers of rival schools of thought and between different philosophical traditions or cultures in which one party called nwa-nsa (the defender or proponent) holds a position and another party called nwa-nju (the doubter or opponent) doubts or questions the veracity and viability of the position.
 On the whole, this method points to the idea of relationships among interdependent, interrelated and interconnected realities existing in a network whose peculiar truth conditions can more accurately and broadly be determined within specific contexts.
-This method was first proposed by Jonathan Chimakonam and endorsed by the The Conversational School of Philosophy.
-Other thinkers that now employ this method include, Victor Nweke, Mesembe Edet, Fayemi Ademola Kazeem, Ada Agada, Pius Mosima, and a host of others.
+This method was first proposed by Jonathan Chimakonam and endorsed by the Conversational School of Philosophy.
+Other scholars who now employ this method include, Victor Nweke, Mesembe Edet, Fainos Mangena, Enyimba Maduka, Ada Agada, Pius Mosima, L. Uchenna Ogbonnaya, Aribiah Attoe, Leyla Tavernaro-Haidarian, Amara Chimakonam, Chukwueloka Uduagwu, Patrick Ben, and a host of others.

 The concern of this school was nationalist philosophical jingoism to combat colonialism and to create political philosophy and ideology for Africa from the indigenous traditional system as a project of decolonization.
 Thoughts of members of the Excavationism movement like Kwame Nkrumah, Leopold Sedar Senghor and Julius Nyerere in the early period can be brought under this school.